Bjwebb/IATI-Transparency_Indicator/helpers/README.txt

 publisher_mapping..
 dac_codelists...
-are both csv files taken directly from spreadsheets
+are both csv files taken directly from spreadsheets.
+Publisher mapping does get manual updates as well.

 country_lang_map
 is generated in the /Country_Lang_Mapping directory.